SubratYeeshu/Interview_Prep/DSA/SDE_Sheet/118_Pascal_Triangle.md

 ## Problem statement

-There are can be three variation to this problem
+There can be three variation to this problem

 ## Variation 1 : Find the element present at the give row number and coloumn number